Dexamphetamine

 • sleep difficulties

-These side effects are generally mild, and mostly occur during the first few days of
+Side effects are generally mild and more likely to occur during the first few days of treatment, and may disappear as the body adjusts.3

-The effects of the immediate-release tablet can last around 4 to 6 hours and the extended-release can last for approximately 8 to 12 hours.8
+The effects of the short acting tablet can last around 4 to 6 hours and the long acting can last for approximately 8 to 12 hours.12

 Overdose

-If you take more than the recommended dose you may overdose.
+If you take more than the recommended dose you could overdose.

-Call an ambulance straight away by dialling triple zero (000) if you have any of the following symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms:

 • pain or tightness in the chest